 - For more information and tips on troubleshooting wrong addresses, see this MEWtopia article.

 - If you tried everything and still can’t find the right address, you might need to contact the hardware wallet company for additional support, or resort to third-party tools that cycle through many possible paths to look for your address.
 If you must, only use such programs in an offline setting.
 Never enter your seed phrase directly into a website!
-This can compromise your wallet and lead to immediate loss of funds.
+This can compromise your wallet and lead to immediate loss of assets.

-Found and secured my funds!
+Found and secured my assets!
 What now?

 We hope you found this guide helpful, but if you are still struggling, let us know at firstname.lastname@example.org and we’ll do our best to help you recover your wallet.
 A lot has changed in crypto in the last few years, and you may feel lost, but we are so glad to see you again!
 From the oldest forgotten wallet, to the latest and best in Ethereum — MEW is here for you.